vitor0p9f/dockerized-dev-environment/README.md

 Format the current buffer - <kbd>leader</kbd> + <kbd>b</kbd> + <kbd>f</kbd>

 Show code actions for the line under the cursor - <kbd>leader</kbd> + <kbd>b</kbd> + <kbd>a</kbd>

+## <a id="6" />Remarks

+### LSP and autocomplete

+The present and configured LSP servers are:

+- `elixirls` and `nextls` for Elixir programming language.
+- `tsserver` for JavaScript and Typescript programming language.
+- `lua_ls` for Lua programming language.
+- `css_variables` and `cssls` for CSS style sheet language.
+- `dockerls` for Dockerfile.

+To add a new LSP server, open the Neovim and use the [Mason](https://github.com/williamboman/mason.nvim) plugin.

+To configure the LSP server, check the available servers and their configurations on the [Server Configurations](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) page and paste the configuration inside the `.config/nvim/lua/plugins/LSP/nvim-lspconfig.lua` file.

+Autocomplete is available only for the languages or file types with an LSP server installed and configured.

+To add completions for a programming language or file type whitout configure a LSP server, see the [Built-In sources](https://github.com/nvimtools/none-ls.nvim/blob/main/doc/BUILTINS.md) of [None-ls](https://github.com/nvimtools/none-ls.nvim) plugin and put the configuration on `.config/nvim/lua/plugins/LSP/none-ls.lua`.

+### Diagnostics

+### Formating